-NOTE: As summarized in Section I, the SBOE will be considering amendments to the TPP rules in order to clarify certain matters and update the reporting schedule.
-If the amendments are adopted the instruction sheet in Appendix B will be updated to reflect those changes.
+NOTE: As summarized in Section I, certain provisions of the TPP Rules were amended effective August 10, 2020 including the reporting schedule.
+The instruction sheet in Appendix B has been updated to reflect those changes.

 IV.
 Classification

 In general, T.C.A. § 67-5-901(a) provides that TPP shall be classified according to its use and assessed as follows: